prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

    - occurs when a validator signs two conflicting attestations

 #### Block Proposer slashings
- - occurs when a proposer broadcasts more then one block for the same slot
+ - occurs when a proposer broadcasts more than one block for the same slot

 ![Prysm with Slasher](/img/prysm-with-slasher.png)